Stories

 I was dumbfounded.
 Mitch was usually ready to throw down at any provocation.
 The boy loved to fight.
 What prompted this perfect response is still beyond me.

 The Cowboys, likewise, were surprised by this comeback.
 They stood there for a second with stupid looks on their faces until one finally broke the silence and said, "We wanna buy you boys some drinks!"
-They sat down, the party continued.
+They sat down and the party continued.
 I was more than a little relieved.

 More people joined the party.
 Before long, there was no more space at our table, so people were standing around us.
 It was loud and close.